-Setting the switch in Design Settings, Synchronisation
+Setting the switch in Design Settings, Synchronisation in the PCB Design

 A option in the Design Settings option under Synchronisation allows Net Styles in PCB to be created from the Track & Via Size Rules in the Schematic.
 Use the Apply Schematic Track & Via Size Rules to Net Styles switch to enable this feature.
 Without this switch enabled, this feature will not operate.